andrewcourtice/harlem/docs/src/extensions/official/action.md

 ### Options
 The action extension method accepts an options object with the following properties:
+- **concurrent**: `boolean | function` - Whether to apply concurrency to all actions on this store.
+This can also be a function to customize how concurrent instances are handled.
 - **strategies**: `object` - A set of custom strategies to apply globally to all actions.
 See [Changing action strategies](#changing-action-strategies).

 ### Defining an action